Azure/azure-sdk-for-python/sdk/confidentialledger/azure-confidentialledgertools-receiptverification/README.md

 Please refer to the [CCF documentation about receipt verification](https://microsoft.github.io/CCF/main/use_apps/verify_tx.html#receipt-verification) for more details about how the algorithm works.
 Please also see the docstrings under [models.py]<!--(TODO: add link once PR is merged)--> for detailed description of each field in an Azure Confidential Ledger receipt.

-The following CCF documentation links could also be useful to better understand some topics related to receipt verification:
+The following [CCF documentation][ccf_docs] links could also be useful to better understand some topics related to receipt verification:

 * [CCF Glossary](https://microsoft.github.io/CCF/main/overview/glossary.html)
 * [Merkle Tree](https://microsoft.github.io/CCF/main/architecture/merkle_tree.html)
 * [Cryptography](https://microsoft.github.io/CCF/main/architecture/cryptography.html)
 * [Certificates](https://microsoft.github.io/CCF/main/operations/certificates.html)

-### Additional Documentation

-For more extensive documentation on Azure Confidential Ledger, see the [API reference documentation][reference_docs].
-You may also read more about Microsoft Research's open-source [Confidential Consortium Framework][ccf].

 ## Examples